apptainer/singularity-userdocs/singularity_and_docker.rst

 ..
 TODO The breakdown of the URI is useful and should be retained (but edited)
 ..     https://www.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html#how-do-i-specify-my-docker-image

 ..
-TODO build a singularity container from local docker images (ask Ian and/or Michael)
-..     running in daemon
-..     sitting on host
-.. build from an OCI bundle (ask Ian and/or Michael.)
+TODO build from an OCI bundle (ask Ian and/or Michael.) ???

+..
+TODO SIFtool - does it have more to offer here???